Lesson 2 — How to make a sentence

 Type Example English

-la noun adjective la taga ven a warm day
+la noun adjective la taga imut a good day

-adjective la noun neja la salam a thankful person
+adjective la noun naja la jok a new game

 You'll notice that the verbs in these sentences have li before them.
 This word describes an action that's unfinished or still happening, and always goes directly before the verb.
-However, you can get rid of this word in situations where it's easy to tell what the verb is, and it'll maintain the same meaning:
+However, you can get rid of this word if the do-er is a pronoun:

 Questions